fakenumbers/fakenumbers.github.io/README.md

 ```
 $ ./scripts/bulkadd.sh mobile "Add SMS numbers of freesmsverification.com"
-Enter numbers line by line, press ENTER if you are done
+Enter numbers line by line or paste a list, press ENTER if you are done
 4915735983161
 19704009215
 17578283856